LackOfMorals/query_api_bearer_token/README.md

-# Using Bearer token from SSO with Neo4j Query API
+# Using Bearer token with Neo4j Query API

 ## Based on Okta react application exanple

+This example shows how to use SSO to access a web application that goes on to obtain data from Neo4j and only requires the user to enter their credentials once.
+Another solution would have been to store credentials for Neo4j in the web application itself but that opens up a bucker of problems - the credentials being compromised, auditing who did what being difficult plus others , and it best avoided.

-This example shows how to use the [Okta React Library][] and [React Router](https://github.com/ReactTraining/react-router) to login a user to a React application.
+The examples makes use of the [Okta React Library][] and [React Router](https://github.com/ReactTraining/react-router) to login a user to a React based web application.
 The login is achieved through the [PKCE Flow][], where the user is redirected to the Okta-Hosted login page.
-After the user authenticates they are redirected back to the application with an ID token and access token.
-The ID token is then used for authenticaion with Neo4j Query API.
-This relies on this application and Neo4j using the same application in Okta.
+After the user authenticates they are redirected back to the application with JWT that contains an ID token and access token.
+Neo4j has been configured to use the same application in Okta.
+This allows the ID token to be extracted from the JWT and used for auth with the Query API to retrieve data from Neo4j.
 ## Prerequisites

 Before running this sample, you will need the following:

+* Docker or Podman to run the Neo4j container locally.
 * An Okta Developer Account
 * Okta configured for a single page web application
 * Neo4j configured for SSO with the SPA in Okta